rtalusan13/ML_Columbia/module6/README.md

 ## Module Content

+This module is labeled "Extended Classification" in continuation of Modules 4&5.
+It features 10 mini-lectures on the following topics:

 ## Notes
 The UCI Machine Learning Repository (http://archive.ics.uci.edu/ml/Links to an external site.) has a good selection of datasets for classification.
 While you still may not have the ground truth, you can build confidence that the outputs of your code are reasonable.